-Below, you will find a set of simple exercises and stretches that you can use to help improve your mobility.
+Below, you will find a set of simple mobility exercises and stretches for seniors to help improve your mobility.
 Some of these exercises can even be done from the comfort of a chair!

 **As always, you should consult a medical professional to make sure you are able to undertake physical exercise.
 Remember not to overstretch to avoid injury, and if you ever feel any physical pain either before or during your exercise, please stop and consult a doctor before continuing.

 Mobility exercises will help you build muscles and increase your stability.
-These four exercises aim to increase your leg and core strength in addition to your cardio stamina.
+These mobility workouts aim to increase your leg and core strength in addition to your cardio stamina.

 Walking